ivov/nodemaker/README.md

 ### Icon generation credentials

 Icon candidate generation uses Google's Custom Search Engine, which requires credentials.

-> Please note that Google's Custom Search Engine is limited to 100 free requests a day.
+Please note that Google's Custom Search Engine is limited to 100 free requests a day.
 Credentials are to be placed in a `.env` file in `/config`, containing:

 ```bash
 GOOGLE_IMAGE_SEARCH_ENGINE_ID="01782..."
 GOOGLE_PROJECT_API_KEY="AIzaS..."
 ```

-Contact the author for a Search Engine ID and API Key, or generate your own as described below.
+Please contact the author for a Search Engine ID and API Key, or generate your own as described below.

 **Configuring Custom Search Engine and generating an engine ID**